 Liz Solo (Toronto) is an inter-disciplinary performance artist, writer, activist and musician.
 Liz works independently and as part of collectives and partnerships to produce works that merge the live performance stage with virtual (online, game) environments.
 Her performances often span multiple venues and online platforms.
 Her latest performance work examines themes and ideas around the relationship between technology, isolation and desire.
 She recently won an East Coast Music Award for her years working on the East Coast scene as an independent musician, producer and community activist. www.lizsolo.com

-Roles 4 Women is an independent, Canadian theatre and production company, founded in Newfoundland and Labrador in 2005.
-R4W produces timely, challenging and experimental theatre, media and performance work featuring strong women’s voices.
-R4W is committed to developing new and innovative scripts and creating unique programming that incorporates multiple formats and disciplines.
-Roles 4 Women is a feminist company, inclusive of all women, with events and programming open to all people.
-Roles 4 Women is the home of the performance art the semi-annual pop-up festival TrixXxieFest and the commissioning and production project Women From the Future.
+Women From the Future is an independent, Canadian theatre and production company, founded in Newfoundland and Labrador in 2005.
+WFTF produce timely, challenging and experimental theatre, media and performance work featuring strong women’s voices.
+WFTF is committed to developing new and innovative scripts and creating unique programming that incorporates multiple formats and disciplines.
+WFTF is a feminist company, inclusive of all women, with events and programming open to all people.
+WFTF is the home of the performance art the semi-annual pop-up festival TrixXxieFest and the Women From the Future Commissioning Project.
 Photo credit: Liz Solo, “The Burning”, by Eugene Leger; Wendi Smallwood by Jill Willicott